-- Browning the meat–Don’t overcrowd your skillet when browning the meat, or it will steam instead of browning.
-If the meat won’t fit comfortably in an even layer in 2 batches, split it into 3 batches and use an additional 2 teaspoons of oil.
+- Browning the meat–Don’t overcrowd your skillet when browning the meat; it will steam instead of browning.
+If the meat won’t fit comfortably in an even layer in 2 batches, divide it into 3 batches and use an additional 2 teaspoons of oil.

 - Thicken the stew–If you prefer a thicker beef stew, whisk 2 tablespoons of cornstarch into 2 tablespoons of cold water.
 When the stew is finished cooking, use the sauté function (if using a multicooker) or set your slow cooker to high and whisk in the cornstarch slurry.
 Cook until thickened.

 - Storage–Store any leftovers in airtight containers in the refrigerator for up to 4 days or in the freezer for up to 3 months.

 - Dietary–This recipe is suitable for dairy-free diets.
 To make it gluten-free, use gluten-free stout or replace it with beef broth.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 This slow-cooker Irish beef stew is my beloved’s favorite recipe I’ve tested for Leite’s so far!
 He is not a florid man when it comes to cooking compliments – “It’s tasty!” is usually the highest praise I get – so I was tickled when he told me multiple times how delicious and “amazing” it is.
 He said it is even better than the Guinness stew at his favorite pub (!!!).